• Skip to primary navigation

 DSC9229 640x427 - Tuna Bibimbap with Spring Vegetables

-• Thinly slice the asparagus, carrots, and red radish into bite size pieces.
+• Thinly slice the asparagus, carrots, and red radish into bite-sized pieces.
 If the carrot is thick, cut in half lengthwise first and then thinly slice diagonally.
-Cut the radishes into match sticks.
+Cut the radishes into matchsticks.
 Roughly chop any large green leafy vegetables.

 DSC9215 2 640x427 - Tuna Bibimbap with Spring Vegetables

 • Cook the peas in salted boiling water until cooked through, 6 - 8 minutes (less if frozen).
 Heat a lightly oiled pan over medium high heat.
-Separately sauté the asparagus and then carrots for a minute or two.
+Separately sauté the asparagus and then the carrot for a minute or two.
 You can sauté the scallion briefly if you like.
-The vegetables should be crispy.

 DSC9220 640x427 - Tuna Bibimbap with Spring Vegetables